ucan-wg/go-ucan/pkg/container/SPEC.md

 - base64, standard alphabet, padding
 - base64, URL alphabet, no padding

-The CBOR bytes MUST be prepended by a single byte header to indicate the selection combination of base encoding and compression.
+The CBOR bytes MUST be prepended by a single byte header to indicate the selected combination of base encoding and compression.
 This header value MUST be set according to the following table:

 | Header as hex | Header as ASCII | Base encoding           | Compression    |
 |---------------|-----------------|-------------------------|----------------|